apioo/psx/doc/concept/table.rst

         }
     }

 PSX does not force you to use the table classes.
-If you want use an ORM or any other database abstraction layer you only have to add the fitting service to the dependency container in order to use them in your controller.
+If you want use a ORM or any other database abstraction layer you only have to add the fitting service to the dependency container in order to use them in your controller.
 See the chapter :doc:`/design/dependency_injection` for more informations.